haolanzhan/ce347_glasses/README.md

 Project for CE347-II

-Haolan - Text to audio code

-Lance -  Potential OpenCV implemenatation
+Haolan - BLE central device python script set up to read values from a BLE device - working on expanding this to image transfer

 George - Working on image detection and image summarization